DJ475/PasSave-Vault-Password-Manager/README.md

 Create a new user using the + icon in the top right  of the screen, After creating a new user you are automatically logged in.
 When Closing the app and restarting it, you are asked to login and to do this use your username and password of the user created.

 After being logged in you have 2 options, to have the app generate a safe password for you or create your own password.
-The next field needed in order to keep track of your passwords is the source/website which you can enter accordingly
+The following field needed in order to keep track of your passwords is the source/website which you can enter accordingly

 Update 0.03:
    * Update on Access Modifiers(More Secure From Different Screens)

-Next Futures:
+Next Features:
    * Adding of Email/Username Field
    * Update of User's Passwords

+Current Features:
+- Create Account
+- Login
+- Add Password Entry
+- Delete Password Entry
+- Encrypted Password Storage
+- Decrypted Password Reveal Upon Entry Selection

+Languages: Kotlin, XML
+Technologies: Bcrypt, Android Key Store, SQLiteDatabase, Toast, Java Cryptography Extension (JCE)

+Author: Djibril Sylla
+Email: djibrilsylla475@gmail.com

 ### Installation
 1. Clone the repository: